seven5/seven5.github.io/tutorial.md

 ### Building pagegen

+If you want build _only_ pagegen, you can do that like this:

 {% highlight bash %}

-$ godep go install tutorial/pagegen
+$ cd $TUTROOT
+$ gb build github.com/seven5/tutorial/pagegen

 {% endhighlight %}

-This builds the pagegen command, and you'll need to do this before going further.
+This builds the pagegen command, and you'll need to make sure you have a built copy in your `$TUTROOT/bin` before continuing.
+Normally, though, you won't need to invoke pagegen directly, but rather the Seven5 extension for gb will do that.

 ## Building index.html (and other pages)

-The directory `pages` has all the static file content.
-You can go into the `pages` directory and type `make html` to build the content.
-(You can do `make clean` before `make html` if you want to force make to do a full rebuild.):
+The directory `pages` has the static file content that has been created for the fresno's web pages.
+The directory that is served by the fresno application is `static` which is the output directory to `pages` input.
+You can check the static directory with the environment variable `STATIC_DIR`.

+To (re)create the static output from the static input you can pass the name of the go package that has the structure of a `pages` directory and a `static` directory.

 {% highlight bash %}

-$ cd $TUTROOT/src/tutorial/pages
+$ cd $TUTROOT
-$ make html
-[similar output for other files] pagegen --support=support --dir=template --start=post/index.html --json=post/index.json > ../static/en/web/post/index.html
-[similar output for other files]
+$ gb seven5 github.com/seven5/tutorial
-$ make html
+$ ls src/github.com/seven5/tutorial/static/en/web
-make: Nothing to be done for `html'.
+login.html    login.js      login.js.map  post          signup.html   signup.js     signup.js.map
 {% endhighlight %}

-> This make command must be run from the directory `pages`, it has relative
-> paths that require, for example, `../static` to resolve to `TUTROOT/static`.

-We are going to start by examining one of the pagegen commands that were run by make, generating `static/en/web/post/index.html`, above.
+You'll see that this directory now has all the "code" associated with the login page: `login.html` and the supporting javascript code `login.js`.
+The file `login.js.map` is a source map file to allow you to do source level (go) debugging when in a browser.
+Similarly, you can see all the code associated with the signup page; there are some additional pages in the post directory.

-The "base" HTML file is `pages/template/post/index.html`.
-The JSON data bundle for that page is `pages/template/post/index.json`.
+The "base" or "landing" HTML file for the fresno application is `pages/post/index.html`.
+The JSON data bundle for that page is `pages/post/index.json`.

-The `pages/template/post/index.html` file is:
+The `pages/post/index.html` file is:

 {% highlight html %}